fabric/fabric/docs/tutorial.rst

-For more details on how `~fabric.operations.run` and `~fabric.operations.sudo` interact with the SSH protocol -- including the shell loaded on the remote end, key-based authentication and more -- please see :doc:`foo`.
+For more details on how `~fabric.operations.run` and `~fabric.operations.sudo` interact with the SSH protocol -- including the shell loaded on the remote end, key-based authentication and more -- please see :doc:`ssh`.

 `~fabric.operations.local`
 --------------------------